Dallas: History

 In 1910, a white mob of hundreds of people lynched a black man, Allen Brooks, accused of raping a little girl.
 The mob tortured Brooks, then killed him at the downtown intersection of Main and Akard by hanging him from a decorative archway inscribed with the words "Welcome Visitors".
 Thousands of Dallasites came to gawk at the torture scene, collecting keepsakes and posing for photographs.

 In 1921, the Mexican president Álvaro Obregón along with the former revolutionary general visited Downtown Dallas's Mexican Park in Little Mexico; the small park was on the corner of Akard and Caruth Street, site of the current Fairmont Hotel.
-The small neighborhood of Little Mexico was home to a Latin American population that had been drawn to Dallas by factors including the American Dream, better living conditions, and the Mexican Revolution.During World War II, Dallas was a major manufacturing center for military automobiles and aircraft for the United States and Allied forces.
+The small neighborhood of Little Mexico was home to a Latin American population that had been drawn to Dallas by factors including the American Dream, better living conditions, and the Mexican Revolution.

+Despite the onset of the Great Depression, business in construction was flourishing in 1930.
+That year, Columbus Marion "Dad" Joiner struck oil 100 mi east of Dallas in Kilgore, spawning the East Texas oil boom.
+Dallas quickly became the financial center for the oil industry in Texas and Oklahoma.

+During World War II, Dallas was a major manufacturing center for military automobiles and aircraft for the United States and Allied forces.
 Over 94,000 jeeps and over 6,000 military trucks were produced at the Ford plant in East Dallas.
 North American Aviation manufactured over 18,000 aircraft at their plant in Dallas, including the T-6 Texan trainer, P-51 Mustang fighter, and B-24 Liberator bomber.

 On November 22, 1963, United States President John F. Kennedy was assassinated on Elm Street while his motorcade passed through Dealey Plaza in Downtown Dallas.
 The upper two floors of the building from which the Warren Commission reported assassin Lee Harvey Oswald shot Kennedy have been converted into a historical museum covering the former president's life and accomplishments.
 Kennedy was pronounced dead at Dallas Parkland Memorial Hospital just over 30 minutes after the shooting.

 On July 7, 2016, multiple shots were fired at a Black Lives Matter protest in Downtown Dallas, held against the police killings of two black men from other states.
 The gunman, later identified as Micah Xavier Johnson, began firing at police officers at 8:58 p.m., killing five officers and injuring nine.
 Two bystanders were also injured.
 This marked the deadliest day for U.S. law enforcement since the September 11 attacks.
 Johnson told police during a standoff that he was upset about recent police shootings of black men and wanted to kill whites, especially white officers.
 After hours of negotiation failed, police resorted to a robot-delivered bomb, killing Johnson inside Dallas College El Centro Campus.
 The shooting occurred in an area of hotels, restaurants, businesses, and residential apartments only a few blocks away from Dealey Plaza.